Bending TSLint to your needs

 Keeping these smaller tasks in mind I noticed TSLint could be used for the first two tasks, doing most of the heavy lifting for me.
 This came in handy because I also wanted to dabble with TSLint and AST, or Abstract Syntax Tree, awesome two birds with one stone!

-This post recounts the process I went through to create this new utility that I call rxjs-operator-counter.
+This post recounts the process I went through to create this new utility that I call rxjs-operator-counter

 Iterating files inside a project link

 Following the Developing TSLint rules guide from TSLint, this was a straightforward task.
-The first step was to create a new file src/rules/operatorCounterRule.ts and import both typescript and tslint.
-Before I could use these dependencies, they had to be installed from npm with npm install typescript tslint.
-In the created file it was now possible to create a custom TSLint rule, extending from the AbstractRule class provided by tslint.
+The first step was to create a new file src/rules/operatorCounterRule.ts

-After doing this, there was an error because the custom rule didn’t implement the apply function.
+function.
 With a single click, this function could be implemented.
 My utility was iterating over the files and I could now already check off the first step ✔️!

 Searching for RxJS operators link

-If you’re familiar with RxJS you know that all of the operators are used within the pipe function, the question was how to find all of the pipe operators.
+function, the question was how to find all of the pipe operators.
 Here again, another tool could luckily help me and it’s called AST explorer.

 The code you and I write can be represented as a big syntax tree with different nodes, the most common nodes being declarations, expressions, statements, and identifiers.
 AST, gives us a nice interactive overview of these nodes and allows us to take a detailed look at specific nodes, simply by clicking on different parts of the code.
 The AST Explorer helped me a lot, I didn’t have to dig through documentation text but I could simply visualize the tree with all of its properties.

-To find the pipe function I first started from the top down, CallExpression > PropertyAccessExpression> Identifier with as name pipe.
+.
 To do this I created a custom syntax walker extending from syntax walker , which gave me a lot of basic functionality to find these expressions.
 While implementing it in this manner, I’ve encountered some problems, e.g. with nested pipe operators in an NgRx effect.
-With the knowledge I’ve gained during this implementation, I also found out that it would be a whole lot easier to just query for identifiers having pipe as name.
-Here again, TSLint has us covered with the visitIdentifier function.
-This function gets called everytime TSLint encounters an Identifier in the AST, so the only thing I had to do was to filter out the non pipe identifiers with a simple if statement.
+With the knowledge I’ve gained during this implementation, I also found out that it would be a whole lot easier to just query for identifiers having pipe

-With this in place, I still had to get the arguments from within the pipe function, which are the operators I was looking for.
-After taking another look at the syntax tree, I noticed I could get the operator names if I started from the pipe identifier, going two levels up and then to read the arguments property from this parent node.
+function, which are the operators I was looking for.
+After taking another look at the syntax tree, I noticed I could get the operator names if I started from the pipe

 The full implementation of the walker looks like this:

-With the walker finished, I had to modify my Rule to call the OperatorCounterWalker walker for every file it encountered.
+With the walker finished, I had to modify my Rule

 ✔️, the second step is completed.